Galway Suburban Rail: Services

-Between these routes, there are 14 services in each direction each weekday in this section, with 11 services from Galway and 10 services from Athenry on Sundays.
+Between these routes, there are 20 eastbound and 19 westbound services each weekday in this section, with 12 services from Galway and 11 services from Athenry on Sundays.

 Future developments

-Under the Transport 21 plan, service is planned between Tuam and Galway via the closed line to Claremorris.
-However, funding for this has not been identified and no Railway Order has yet been sought.
+As of 2024, Iarnród Éireann were developing Ceannt Station, Galway to have five platforms, and developing a passing loop and second platform at Oranmore Station.

-Iarnród Éireann are hoping to increase Galway commuter services with service from Galway to Athenry every 15 minutes (this likely includes services to Dublin and Limerick) and the 2nd platform at Oranmore.
+Under the Transport 21 plan, service is also planned between Tuam and Galway via the closed line to Claremorris.
+However, funding for this has not been identified and no Railway Order has been sought.